 Four cooking days before the Seder, slowly cook the brisket and any other meat that freezes well.
 If you are using disposable aluminum pans, be sure to double them so they will be strong enough to securely hold the cooked meat and drippings as you remove them from the oven.
 Once the cooked meat has cooled down, you must carefully slice and pack away in the freezer.

 Three cooking days before Seder is baking and dessert day.
 Be sure to choose Passover dessert recipes that freeze well such as brownies, cakes, cookies, and pareve ice cream.
 Meringues don't freeze well, but they do keep nicely in airtight containers.

 Two Cooking Days Before Passover Seder

-Two cooking days before the Seder, prepare all the rest of the dishes except those few dishes that are really best prepared fresh, such as roast potatoes.
-This is a good day for preparing your Matzo Ball Soup, kugels and salads that are best after marinating such as Moroccan Beet Salad or Cucumber Salad.
-It's also a good time to do last-minute shopping for fresh herbs and produce that are most delicious when fresh.
+Two cooking days before the Seder, prepare all the rest of the dishes except those few dishes that are best prepared fresh, such as roast potatoes.
+This is a good day to prepare your Matzo Ball Soup, kugels and salads that are best after marinating such as Moroccan Beet Salad or Cucumber Salad.
+It's also an excellent time to do last-minute shopping for fresh herbs and produce that are most delicious when fresh.
 We also suggest setting your Pesach Seder table the night before the Seder.
 And remember to transfer any meat you prepared and froze ahead of time to the refrigerator, so it can safely thaw in time for tomorrow's Seder.